Skilled Sacramento Family Law Attorney Helping You Move Forward

 - Post-judgment modifications — Even after all the issues of divorce have been resolved, you may need to petition for a post-judgment modification when your circumstances change substantially.
 For example, a modification may be appropriate if a spouse who has been receiving financial support has become self-sufficient or a spouse paying support suffers a job loss.

 For any of these legal issues, Williams Family Law provides compassionate, personalized advice based on current California law.

 Helping parents in child custody, paternity and support disputes

 Taking care of one’s children is the greatest responsibility of a parent.
-We always try to resolve matters of child support and custody cooperatively, but we can argue strongly in court if the situation requires it.
+We always try to resolve matters of child support and child custody cooperatively, but we can argue strongly in court if the situation requires it.
 We can also advise you on paternity suits if you are seeking to establish a legal parental relationship.
 Paternity actions may be filed by the mother, the alleged father, or occasionally by the district attorney’s office.

 Pursuing restraining orders in cases of domestic violence